dalila28/nuclei_image_segmentation/README.md

 # Cell Nuclei Image Segmentation

-### 1. Project Description
+## 1. Project Description
   * The nuclei inside every cell in our body contains information that can explain about what happpen inside the cell.
-For exmple the DNA that contains within the nuclei can tell about the diseases such as cancer, heart disease and many more rare disorders.
+For example DNA that contains within the nuclei can tell about the diseases such as cancer, heart disease and many more rare disorders.
 Identification of nuclei in cells can help researchers to find faster solution for every disease that found.
-Therefore, an automated artificial intelligence model are needed in helping to identify the images of cell nuclei.
+Therefore, an automated artificial intelligence model are needed to identify the images of cell nuclei.
   * In this project, a semantic image segmentation model is developed to make prediction of the nuclei.

-### 2. Software used, framework,how to run project
+## 2. Software used, framework,how to run project
    * Software needed:
      * Visual Studio Code as my IDE.
 You can get here https://code.visualstudio.com/download
      * Anaconda. https://www.anaconda.com/download